z-logo

 calendarMar 11, 2025 |clock11 Mins Read

 Conducting and writing a literature review has always been the most time-consuming task of any academic research.
 Weeks of reading countless scientific papers (if not months), summarising key points, and identifying gaps in existing research.
 Fortunately, AI is making this process a lot easier, faster and more efficient.
-In this blog, we’ll go through the best AI tool for literature review in 2025.
+In this blog, we’ll go through the best AI literature review tools in 2025.

 Best AI Tool for Literature